blogfoster/wp-blogfoster-insights/wp-blogfoster-insights/trunk/README.txt

 == Installation ==

+= Install from WordPress Plugin Directory (recommended) =

+1. Install the [blogfoster Insights](https://wordpress.org/plugins/wp-blogfoster-insights/) plugin from the Plugin Directory
+2. Activate the plugin in the Plugin dashboard
+3. Go to 'blogfoster Insights'

 = Uploading in WordPress Dashboard =

-1. Download the `.zip` archive of the plugin from the releases page: "https://github.com/blogfoster/wp-blogfoster-insights/releases/latest"
+1. Download the [wp-blogfoster-insights.zip](https://github.com/blogfoster/wp-blogfoster-insights/releases/latest) archive of the plugin from the releases page: "https://github.com/blogfoster/wp-blogfoster-insights/releases/latest"
 2. Navigate to the 'Add New' in the plugins dashboard
 3. Navigate to the 'Upload' area
 4. Select `wp-blogfoster-insights.zip` from your computer